1. NAME, OFFICE AND PURPOSES OF CORPORATION.

 back to top

 6.1 Nominating Committee.
-The Nominating Committee shall consist of the Past Chairperson (as described in Section 7.9) as committee chair (or, if such person is unavailable, a member appointed by the Board), and eight additional members who shall be appointed by resolution adopted by a majority of the entire Board.
-The Nominating Committee shall recommend nominees for election of directors in a report to the Board at least 90 days prior to the annual meeting of Members.
+The Nominating Committee shall consist of the Past Chairperson (as described in Section 7.9) as committee chair (or, if such person is unavailable, a member appointed by the Board), and eight (8) additional members who shall be appointed by resolution adopted by a majority of the entire Board.
+Except for the position of Secretary, the Nominating Committee shall recommend nominees for election of directors in a report to the Board at least ninety (90) days prior to the annual meeting of Members.
 The Nominating Committee will endeavor to recommend a slate of at least 1.5 times the number of director positions to be filled (subject to the availability of qualified and willing candidates), for the membership election ballot, taking into account the targeted representation from outside of North America as described in Section 5.1 hereof.
 Said annual ballot will be provided to all current Members, and said Members are allowed to vote for the number of director positions to be filled.

+a.
 The Nominating Committee shall also recommend nominees for the election of Chairperson-Elect in a report to the Board at least 120 days prior to the annual meeting of Members.
-The Nominating Committee will also recommend to the Board a single nominee each for Treasurer and Secretary, and, when necessary, a single nominee for President in accordance with Section 7.2, at least 60 days prior to the annual meeting of Members.
+The Nominating Committee will also recommend to the Board at least one (1) nominee for the Treasurer, and, when necessary, a single nominee for President in accordance with Section 5.1, at least sixty (60) days prior to the annual meeting of Members.

 6.2 Other Committees.
 Committees, task forces, and other ad hoc committees may be established by the Board, to assist in providing services to the Members.
 Committees are accountable to the Board.